0ne-zero/fun-pythons-things/best_typer/README.md

-- Simple program that use selenium for cheating in [Typeracer](https://play.typeracer.com)
+- Simple program that uses selenium for cheating in [Typeracer](https://play.typeracer.com)
 - Why !?
 I've no idea